JoshPaulie/NanoEncoder/README.md

 A lightweight ffmpeg wrapper to reduce your video collection size (while preserving quality)

 > [!warning]
-> Core functionality works, customization features and logging changes underway.
-Project in "Beta", feedback on small sample sizes welcome.
-Refrain from running on large portions of your media until full first release (with PyPI release) 😄
+>  Project in "Beta", feedback on small sample sizes welcome.
+Refrain from running on large portions of your media until full first release (on PyPI) 😄

 **NanoEncoder** is for local media nerds who want to save storage space without sacrificing video quality.
 It provides: